-Alexandra Primary School is a single site school, with two main buildings, the Foundation stage classes are in one building and KS1 and 2 are in the other.
+Alexandra Primary School is a single site school, with two main buildings, the Foundation stage classes and year 1 are in one building and .
+Year 2 and KS2 are in the other.
 The school is built on two levels with stairs from ground floor to first floor.
-The ground floor is accessible to wheelchair users via the KS1 playground ramp
+The ground floor is accessible to wheelchair users via the . playground ramp